caplena/knowledge-base/docs/03-02-AI-assignments.md

 ### Understanding of Topics

 The AI does *not* work like a keyword matching algorithm.
-Instead, it tries to *understand* the topics.
-This means you don't have to add a lot of synonyms, it already knows that `Overpriced` and `Too expensive` mean the same thing.
+Instead, it attempts to *understand* the topics.
+This means you don't have to add any synonyms, it already knows that `Overpriced` and `Too expensive` mean the same thing.
 See [Topic Properties](02-01-Topics.md#topic-properties) to understand which topic properties are relevant for the AI.

 ### Model Architecture